csia-gh/test-repo/README.md

 # Git & Github

-A factt-based course for getting up to speed with Git and Github
+A faccccctt-based course for getting up to speed with Git and Github